 Volunteer recruitment takes place at the end of spring term and training week generally occurs in week 0 of the autumn term, ready for the new academic year.
 Volunteers will receive training on first aid, active listening, conflict management, use of CCTV and radio and drug and alcohol awareness.
 There is also a lot of support systems in place to help volunteers.

+OpenMinds is a national organisation which aims to reduce the stigma and increase awareness about mental health issues by working with psychiatrists to deliver training to volunteers to enable them to go into schools and deliver educational and interactive workshops to KS3 and 4 students.
 Volunteers will be taught about mental health and disorders, and encouraged to design workshop plans to share their new knowledge in secondary schools.

 SKIP HYMS is a branch of the national charity sends students out to volunteer in Tanzania every summer.
 We work alongside MYODA, a non governmental organisation to improve awareness of children's disability, increase local knowledge of HIV/AIDS and improve access to healthcare and education to all children in the area.
 Students have the opportunity to teach in a nursery, secondary schools and at HIV and disability seminars in the community.

 Tea & Coffee Club is a weekly run project held in Derwent SCR on Tuesday mornings where volunteers spend time with local elderly residents of York.
 Several volunteering projects at the University of York work with older people, but we are stand-alone in that we bring local older residents to visit us on campus.
 We've also been running for over 20 years!